-Qualus University is your source for comprehensive training programs offered by our subsidiary companies Power Grid Engineering and CE Power.
-Training offerings include classroom and hands-on sessions from four hours to one week in length.
-Topics include Power Systems Fundamentals, Relay Testing and Commissioning, Electrical Safety, and more!
+Qualus University is your source for comprehensive training programs offered by our industry experts.
+Training offerings include classroom and virtual sessions with topics covering Power Systems Fundamentals, Relay Testing and Commissioning, Electrical Safety, and more!

 QualU is proud to deliver the highest quality training to you and your team.
 Our training programs offer: